 - On the Explorer tab, enter search text.
-The Explorer tab displays only the elements and resources whose properties contain the entered text. - Filter the Explorer tab contents to one type of element or resource by clicking and select SEARCH ALL. - Dim all visible elements on the canvas other than the results by selecting Highlight Results on Canvas. - Zoom in and out as desired using the controls near the top right corner of the canvas area. - To see the location of an Explorer item on the canvas, complete one of the following procedures.
+The Explorer tab displays only the elements and resources whose properties contain the entered text. - Filter the Explorer tab contents to one type of element or resource by clicking Q. To remove the filter, click Q and select SEARCH ALL. - Dim all visible elements on the canvas other than the results by selecting Highlight Results on Canvas. - Zoom in and out as desired using the controls near the top right corner of the canvas area. - To see the location of an Explorer item on the canvas, complete one of the following procedures.

 If the Explorer item is a canvas-visible element or a screen field: - 1.
 Hover over the item on the Explorer tab. - 2.
 Click Q.